orientechnologies/orientdb-docs/Console-Command-Backup.md

 **Permissions:**

-In order to enable a user to execute this command, you must add `"database.backup"` as resource to the [database user](Database-Security.md#users).
+In order to enable a user to execute this command, you must add the permission of `create` for the resource `database.backup` to the [database user](Database-Security.md#users).

 **Example:**